-My first sight of Majuli island (as you can see in the photos below) was on a humid afternoon in June when I arrived on the morning ferry from the city of Johrat.
-For about ten minutes, the adjoining land was aswarm with activity as people poured forth from the ferry to find a place in the already waiting sharing jeeps and buses, and made their way into one of the many small towns of Majuli.
+My first sight of Majuli island (as you can see in the photos below) was on a humid afternoon in June when I arrived on the morning ferry from the city of Jorhat.
+For about ten minutes, the adjoining land was aswarm with people pouring out of ferries, before they all hop-in to sharing jeeps and buses and made their way into Majuli.

-Then abruptly all became silence and I found myself left behind, wandering through the empty shores – waiting for another ferry to arrive and share a jeep with its people.
+Then abruptly all became silent and I found myself left behind, wandering through the empty shores, waiting for another ferry to arrive and share another jeep.
 This is how my unforgettable journey to this surreal, almost magical place began.
-Soon, its pristine beauty left me startled, craving to stay there for ever.
-Let’s walk on a photo tour to know more about this place.
+Soon, its pristine beauty left me startled, craving to stay there forever.

-To reach Majuli Island you are required to cross the Brahmaputra River in a ferry (or in a comparatively small boat) full of people, cattle, cars and what not.
+To reach Majuli Island you need to cross the Brahmaputra River in a ferry (or in a comparatively smaller boat) full of people, cattle, cars, and whatnot.
 No it’s not like travelling on the roof of a bus, but something more interesting than that.

 Majuli’s secluded locales will enthrall you, surprise you and will ensure that your appetite for nature and stillness gets completely satiated.

 The island in itself is a complete world – full of space and freedom – detached from the outside world and standing alone, without any influence of urban sprawl.

 As if that wasn’t enough, its people and their warmth give you a thousand more reasons to visit Majuli Island and stay there forever.

 One can travel around by going on easy walks to villages and different tribal communities.
 You can also rent a motorbike or take an unworldly ride in a hand maneuvered boat.

 But the best way to get around Majuli is on an old-school bicycle, which you can rent from almost anywhere in Majuli for Rs 100 a day.